Do you have to put on that old helmet to go for a ride? Take a comprehensive look at helmet laws for each state in the U.S.

 Though you may object to helmet laws on the basis of personal freedom, it’s important to understand why these laws exist.
 As indicated by the CDC, one of the most important things our states can do to preserve public health and save our money is implement and enforce helmet laws.

-While wearing helmets may be inconvenient, injury or death resulting from an accident can be far worse.
+While wearing helmets may be inconvenient, injury or death resulting from a motorcycle accident can be far worse.
 Also, given the relatively small burden of wearing a helmet compared with the consequences of not wearing one, it makes sense to take precautions to protect yourself and your family.

-If you or a loved one have been injured as a result of a motorcycle, moped or bicycle accident, you should take action to protect your rights.
+If you or a loved one have been injured as a result of a motorcycle accident, you should take action to protect your rights.
 Contact a qualified personal injury attorney in your state for a free consultation and case evaluation.

 How Much is Your Injury Claim Worth?